AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 - The average duration of a human adult’s endogenous circadian clock runs around 24 hours and 15 minutes in length.
 	- Not everyone’s circadian timing is the same
 - Unlike morning larks, night owls are frequently incapable of falling asleep early at night, `no matter how hard they try` and when they are forced to wake up too early, their prefrontal cortex remains in a disabled, “offline” state.

+> Embrace your natural chronotype and align your sleep schedule accordingly for better rest!
+{: .prompt-tip }

 - An adult’s owlness or larkness, also known as their `chronotype`, is strongly determined by genetics.
 	- If you are a night owl, it’s likely that one (or both) of your parents is a night owl.
 - Night owls are not owls by choice.
 They are bound to a delayed schedule by unavoidable DNA hardwiring.
 It is not their conscious fault, but rather their genetic fate.